-In 2023, the Company recorded an increase to its right-of-use asset by \$0.6 million and an increase to its lease liability by \$0.6 million as a result of the 2023 lease extension.
-The weighted average discount rate related to the Company's lease liabilities as of March 31, 2024 was 8.25% over a remaining term of 14 months.
+July 2024, the Company provided notice of early termination of the license agreement for the additional space effective September 17, 2024.
+As a result of the lease extension, in 2023, the Company recorded an increase to its right-of-use assets by \$0.6 million and an increase to its lease liability by \$0.6 million.

+The weighted average discount rate related to the Company's lease liabilities as of September 30, 2024 was 8.5% over a remaining term of 5 years.
 The weighted average discount rate related to the Company's lease liabilities as of December 31, 2023 was 8.25% over a remaining term of 17 months.
 The discount rate was determined based on estimates of the Company's incremental borrowing rate, as the discount rate implicit in the lease cannot be readily determined.
+Due to the short-term nature of the February 2024 office license agreement, the license agreement obligations are not included in the Company's right-of-use assets and lease liabilities on the Company's condensed consolidated balance sheets.